ElMassimo/capybara-compose/docs/api/index.md

 ### **has_title?**

-Check if the page has the given title.
+Checks if the page has the given title.

 - **Arguments**:
   - `{String | Regexp} title`: string or regex that the title should match